ey92/notes/6010notes.md

 - IT is designed to support communication and information processing

 ## 2 Hypotheses
-1. IT is the tool of trade for managers and ofen lead to new forms and styles of management
+1. IT is the tool of trade for managers and often lead to new forms and styles of management
 2. IT is a significant tool for intermediaries, and often leads to new types of intermediation
 Questions:
 - What does IT do for managers and intermediaries?